 The first thing to decide when planning an Offer is what type of Offer you want to use.
 Each type works differently and allows you to do different things, so it’s important to understand the differences between them.

-A Multibuy Offer works across one or more Events and applies a discount evenly across all eligible Tickets.
-For example, you may want to give customers a discount if they buy a certain number of Events in a single season.
+A Multibuy Offer works across one or more Events and applies a discount evenly across all eligible sets of Tickets.
+For example, you may want to give customers a discount if they buy a specific number of Tickets to a certain number of Events in a single season.

 Full information can be found in How to Set Up Multibuy Offers